 GCSE qualifications act as a gateway to the next stage of a students education.
-Here at BSM, we offer mostly A Level subjects, with some Level 3 BTEC qualifications.
+Here at BSM, we offer A Level and Level 3 BTEC qualifications.
+Students typically select four subjects of study at Post 16.

 Whether you plan to be here or elsewhere in the world, Post 16 education will require the following: